Emergency response sparked by running route white powder

 Stretches of the pavements on Tantallon Road and Bellwood Street were cordoned off while specialists investigated.

-Children at Langside Primary School had to be let out class by class, with police and fire personnel standing by as the pavement outside the school was one of the areas cordoned off.
+Children at Langside Primary School had to be let out class by class at the end of the school day, with police and fire personnel standing by as the pavement outside the school was one of the areas cordoned off.

 However parents were later told that the substance had posed no risk.